seed-run/homepage/_docs/adding-a-cdk-app.md

    SST supports concurrently deploying all the stacks in your CDK apps.
 SST is also natively supported in Seed and features a custom deployment infrastructure that's specifically optimized for it.
 Making Seed the fastest way to deploy your CDK apps

-2. Practically free
+2. Free

    Seed directly plugs into the SST deployment process.
 So when a CDK app is waiting for CloudFormation to update your stacks, Seed pauses the build process and does this asynchronously.
-Thereby not charging you any build minutes for it.
-Thus CDK deployments on Seed are practically free!
+This allows Seed to make CDK deployments very efficient and offer it to you for free!

 You can [read more about this in our post here]({% link _posts/2020-09-23-fixing-cdk-deployments.md %}).
+Note that, there are [a couple of pricing limits that we talk about below](#pricing-limits).

+> CDK deployments on Seed are free!

 Let's look at how to add a new SST app to Seed.

 ### Adding a New App